SajiburMunna/blog-posts-timeline/README.md

 1. **Component-Based Architecture**: Break down the UI into reusable components.
 2. **TypeScript for Type Safety**: Use TypeScript to ensure type safety across the application.
 3. **React Query for Data Fetching**: Manage server-state using React Query.
+4. **Axios for HTTP Requests**: Use Axios for making HTTP requests.
-4. **CSS in JS**: Utilize Tailwind CSS for styling, allowing for a utility-first approach.
+5. **CSS in JS**: Utilize Tailwind CSS for styling, allowing for a utility-first approach.

 ## Environment Setup